 The term infertility refers to the failure to achieve pregnancy after one year or more of regular unprotected sexual intercourse.
 It affects 15% of couples.

-Precisely, in approximately 33% of the cases the infertility cause is of female origin.
+Specifically, female infertility is the cause in approximately 33% of the cases.
 Many different factors and diseases can cause fertility problems in women, such as alterations affecting the ovaries, fallopian tubes, or uterus.

-Hormonal factors are one of the causes of infertility in women, as they will cause hormonal imbalances that affect the menstrual cycle.
+Hormonal factors are one of the causes of infertility in women, as they can cause hormonal imbalances that affect the menstrual cycle.

 This is a disorder characterized by an increase in the hormone prolactin in the blood, which is produced by the pituitary gland.
 Prolactin is responsible for the production of breast milk after childbirth and also has an effect on sex hormones.

 The pituitary gland is located at the base of the brain and is responsible for the production of growth hormones.
 It also controls the functions of other glands in the body.

 A very common cause of hyperprolactinemia is the appearance of tumors in the pituitary gland, known as prolactinoma.

 A change in the levels of prolactin in the bloods can alter ovulation and the menstrual cycle, potentially leading to female infertility.

 If you would like more information about hyperprolactinemia, you can visit the link: What is hyperprolactinemia - Causes, symptoms and treatment.

 Hypothyroidism is an endocrinological disorder related to a deficit in the production of thyroid hormones.
 These hormones interact with female sex hormones (estrogens and progesterone) regulating the functioning of the ovaries and the maturation of the eggs inside them.